hsk98/Round-robin/README.md

 ## Running the Frontend

-The frontend is a small Next.js project located in `frontend/`.
+The frontend is a small Next.js project located in `frontend/` and uses Tailwind CSS for styling.

 ```bash
 cd frontend